 Douglas Winthrop, a former United States Supreme Court law clerk, focuses his commercial litigation practice on business torts, contract disputes, class action defense, unfair competition and intellectual property at both the trial court and appellate levels.

 Mr. Winthrop has extensive experience in complex commercial litigation.
-Since 2007, he has represented a US mortgage insurance company in multimillion-dollar rescission and RESPA litigation as well as ongoing litigation relating to mortgage insurance benefit curtailments based on loan servicing deficiencies.
+Since 2007, he has represented a US mortgage insurance company in multimillion-dollar rescission and RESPA litigation as well as the successful trial defense of claims challenging mortgage insurance benefit curtailments based on loan servicing deficiencies.
+Mr. Winthrop successfully represented Quicken Loans, at both the trial court and on appeal, in the defense of a class action suit claiming violation of California law relating to interest payments on property insurance proceeds.
 Mr. Winthrop has represented numerous financial services, technology and Internet companies, as well as the United States Olympic Committee, in contract disputes, consumer class actions, suits raising claims of misrepresentation, breach of fiduciary duty, breach of the implied covenant of good faith and fair dealing, trade secret misappropriation and other business torts, as well as copyright and trademark matters.

 Mr. Winthrop was honored with the Artistic Freedom Award by the ACLU of Southern California for his and his colleagues' successful representation of artist Thomas Forsythe against claims of trademark and copyright infringement brought by Mattel, Inc. (Mattel, Inc. v.
 Walking Mountain Prods., 353 F.3d 792 (9th Cir.
 2003)).